German army elite force fights far-right extremism in its ranks | DW | 03.11.2020

 The 2nd company of the KSK was disbanded in July.
 There was one last roll call at Graf-Zeppelin Barracks in the southwestern town of Calw and a brief address by the commander, and then the second of a total of four companies was no more.

-The disbandment of the company was the most drastic step so far in a range of reforms set in motion by defense minister Annegret Kramp-Karrenbauer, who said she was giving most of the KSK troops some time "to press the reset button".
-With the exception of the 2nd company, which she considered beyond reform.
-She said soldiers in the company had covered up extreme right-wing activities by their comrades "out of a false sense of esprit de corps."
+The disbandment of the company was the most drastic step so far in a range of reforms set in motion by Defense Minister Annegret Kramp-Karrenbauer, who said she was giving most of the KSK troops some time "to press the reset button."
+But with the exception of the 2nd company — which she considered beyond reform.
+The defense minister said soldiers in the company had covered up extreme right-wing activities by their comrades "out of a false sense of esprit de corps."

 Read more: Bring back conscription to fight extremism

-The defense minister ordered the rapid reorganization of the remaining forces — threatening to disband the entire KSK if necessary.
-That threat has now been averted: According to a first status report, delivered on Monday by the General Inspector of the Bundeswehr, the reforms are advancing apace.
-"I think we are going in the right direction," said the defense minister.
+She ordered the rapid reorganization of the remaining forces — threatening to disband the entire KSK if necessary.
+That threat has now been averted.
+According to a first status report, delivered on Monday by the General Inspector of the Bundeswehr, the reforms are advancing apace.
+"I think we are going in the right direction," said the Kramp-Karrenbauer.

-In early 2020 there were reports on far-right tendencies within the Bundeswehr's special forces.
+In early 2020, there were reports on far-right tendencies within the Bundeswehr's special forces.
 The KSK, founded in 1996, is shrouded in secrecy.
-Its members are trained for hostage situations or special operations in war zones but not much else is known to the public.
-Not even the number of soldiers in its ranks, but defense experts put estimates at 300.
+Its members are trained for hostage situations or special operations in war zones — but not much else is known to the public, not even the number of soldiers in its ranks, though defense experts put estimates at 300.
 They have all passed through a grueling training program and are sworn to secrecy.
 They are always masked and are prohibited from telling anyone, including their closest family, about their missions.

 Eva Högl, the Bundestag's commissioner for the armed forces, says a lot has happened in the four months since Kramp-Karrenbauer went public about the issue.
 She says a catalog of about 60 internal measures to reform the KSK has been drawn up.
 "There is zero tolerance for far-right extremism in the Bundeswehr.
 Those who come to the attention of the authorities and are proven to have right-wing tendencies are being removed.
 That is both absolutely correct and vital."

-Högl last visited the KSK in September and found that the commander, brigadier Markus Kreitmayr, to be getting all the support he needs in his drive to resolve all cases of right-wing extremism.
+Högl last visited the KSK in September and found that the commander, brigadier Markus Kreitmayr, was getting all the support he needs in his drive to resolve all cases of right-wing extremism.

 At the same time, she says, it is too early to draw conclusions because each individual case has to be investigated.
 In her view, more rigorous background checks are necessary for KSK soldiers in order to keep right-wing extremists out of the force.
 This is the responsibility of Germany's military counterintelligence service, the Militärischer Abschirmdienst, or MAD.

-The military expert and Bundestag member Tobias Lindner of the Greens has also been following the reform efforts.
+Military expert and Bundestag member Tobias Lindner, with the Greens, has also been following the reform efforts.
 He says it is important that the elite forces cast off their cloak of secrecy.
 He describes the KSK as a kind of island in the Bundeswehr — with its own supply channels, separate recruiting and separate training.
-"It is right to try to dissolve this island and better integrate the KSK in the rest of the armed forces," he said to Deutsche Welle.
+"It is right to try to dissolve this island and better integrate the KSK in the rest of the armed forces," he said to DW.

-The working group also found that there was not enough staff rotation and not enough exchange with the rest of the Bundeswehr in the KSK's reclusive microcosm, thus allowing far-right tendencies to take root.
+The working group also found there was not enough staff rotation nor exchange with the rest of the Bundeswehr in the KSK's reclusive microcosm, thus allowing far-right tendencies to take root.
 Now, the training system is to be integrated into the Bundeswehr and made subordinate to the army's infantry school.
 The overall aim is to improve oversight of the special forces.

-Annegret Kramp-Karrenbauer complained at first that any attempts to shed light on the incidents were met with a "wall of silence."
+Kramp-Karrenbauer at first complained that any attempts to shed light on the incidents were met with a "wall of silence."
 Now, the defense minister says that wall is crumbling.

-Tobias Lindner says it is crucial to persist with efforts to clean up the KSK: "The stability of our society depends on citizens trusting the armed forces and the police.
+Lindner says it is crucial to persist with efforts to clean up the KSK.
+"The stability of our society depends on citizens trusting the armed forces and the police.
 If that trust broke down, it would rock the foundations."

 This article has been translated from German.